 - Cultivation: Build connections with prospective donors through consistent and genuine outreach via email, social media, phone calls, and in-person meetings.

-- Solicitation: Send prospects a tailored donation request based on their level of interest and giving capacity.
+- Solicitation: Engage prospects in a tailored philanthropy conversation based on their level of interest and giving capacity.

-- Ongoing engagement: Thank donors, provide impact updates, and continue building relationships to increase the chances of receiving additional gifts.
+- Ongoing engagement: Thank donors, provide impact updates, and continue building relationships to increase the chances of ongoing support.

 The Evolution of Grateful Patient Programs in Hospital Fundraising